-Culture vultures staying in central London hotels can now enjoy a new exhibit, Terence Conran: The Way We Live Now, running at the Design Museum until March 23rd.
+Culture vultures staying in 5 Star Hotels London can now enjoy a new exhibit, Terence Conran: The Way We Live Now, running at the Design Museum until March 23rd.

 Opened yesterday (November 16th), the exhibition will explore great design trends throughout the ages.

 “Discover the impact and inspirations of acclaimed designer Sir Terence Conran at the Design Museum,” explained tourism group.

 “Terence Conran: The Way We Live Now features Conran’s own designs and explores those he admired or commissioned from others.”

 Visitors can see how Conran’s designs influenced domestic life and food through archive material, original design documents, art, models and graphics.